-The literary braille code is the most produced type of braille - books, magazines, reports, letters and more are produced in this format.
+The literary braille code is the most produced type of braille – books, magazines, reports, letters and more are produced in this code.

 Many blind and partially sighted people like to play chess.